Overview

 Why monitor instructional spending percentage?

-School districts that increased their ISPs
+School districts that decreased their ISPs

-State-wide ISP and percentage point change from prior fiscal year
+State-wide ISP and percentage point change from prior fiscal year (20-year trend)

 Fiscal year | Instructional spending percentage | Percentage point change from prior year |